ivokub/hackmd-notes/hashcost.md

 To overcome this, we also patched the `revm-interpreter` crate to only use `sha3-unconstrained` crate for the Keccak opcode.
 The patched crate is available at [`ivokub/rsp`](https://github.com/ivokub/rsp/blob/reth-1.2.0-unconstrained/vendor/revm-interpreter/src/instructions/system.rs#L19-L30).

-The overhead of Keccak proving in average blocks are:
+The overhead of Keccak proving in average blocks are ([all results](https://github.com/ivokub/hackmd-notes/blob/hash/hashcost-data/09-unconstrained_keccak.csv)):
 | percentile | proving overhead |
 |------------|------------------|
 | 0.05       | -0.683446        |